 UPDATE (09/07/2016): Thanks to jimcofer.com reader Joe, who pointed out that Garmin has retired their web browser plug-ins and has a new app you can use to update your unit: Garmin Express.
-So if you want to update your Garmin’s OS before updating the map, click the link, download and install Garmin Express, connect the GPS to your computer via USB and start Express.
+So if you want to update your Garmin’s OS before updating the map – and you really should – click the link, download and install Garmin Express, connect the GPS to your computer via USB and start Express.
 Thanks, Joe! 🙂

 UPDATE (02/24/2017): I just wanted to mention that the Garmin Express app comes with an auto-start feature.
 Unless you’re managing a fleet of cars and update Garmins constantly, there’s no reason to have Garmin Express start when your computer boots up.
 In modern version of Windows, you can disable this from starting by opening Task Manager (CTRL+SHIFT+ESC), clicking the Startup tab, and right-clicking on “Garmin Express Tray” and choosing “Disable”.
 For older versions of Windows, click Start > Run then type MSCONFIG and press ENTER.

-If there is a software update, go ahead and install it.
+Anyway, if there an update for your Garmin’s OS, go ahead and install it.
 Always install the software updates; they’re free and add new features and fix bugs.
-Also, if you have an old (very old) Garmin and you’ve never updated the software on it, an update might enable support for SDHC cards, which is the format most SD cards use these days.
+Also, if you have an old (very old) Garmin you’ve never updated, an update might enable support for SDHC cards, which is the format most SD cards use these days.

-Next, you’ll need to go to a certain PIRATE website, located in a BAY of some sort, and search for “Garmin North America” (or “Garmin Europe” if that’s how you swing).
+Next, you’ll need to go to a certain PIRATE website, located in a BAY of some sort, and search for “Garmin North America” (or “Garmin Europe”).
 You will get many results: look for the one with the most recent map; this is currently 2017.10 (Garmin names maps by year and version, so “2015.20” would be the second version released in 2015).
 Download the file as one normally would.

 Once the file is downloaded, you have to decide what to do with it.

 If you have an older Garmin, you likely won’t have enough storage space available to store it internally.
 If this is the case, insert the SD card into a card reader on your computer, format it as FAT32 (if necessary) and create a folder called “Garmin” in the root of the drive.
-Then copy the map file – gmapsupp.img – into the Garmin folder.
-When that’s done, eject the card, put it in your GPS, turn it on, and go to Settings > Maps where you can select the new map.
+Then copy the gmapsupp.img file into the Garmin folder.
+When that’s done, eject the card, put it in your GPS, turn it on, and go to Settings > Maps, where you can select the new map.